kylanj7/xLSTM-Model/readme.txt

 ---

 *This project represents an advanced implementation of LSTM-based financial forecasting with production-ready features for research and trading strategy development.*

+## ⚠️ Disclaimer

+**This software is for educational and research purposes only.**

+- The model is in **active development** and should not be used for actual trading decisions
+- Past performance does not guarantee future results
+- Stock market predictions are inherently uncertain and risky
+- Always consult with financial professionals before making investment decisions
+- The authors assume no responsibility for any financial losses incurred through use of this software